vascoferreira25/tiny-ledger/README.md

 - As specified in the technical requirements, a Map will be used to store data.
 - As it was not specified, balance cannot be negative and when creating an account the balance must be non-negative.
+- As the currency was not specified, neither the accounts nor the transactions will have a currency.

 ## Running the application